-Pay equity is the concept of compensating employees similarly for performing similar work while accounting for other factors such as experience level, qualifications, and time in classification.
+Pay equity is the concept of compensating employees similarly for performing similar work while accounting for other factors such as experience level, gualifications, and time in classification.

-Effective: 12/12/2018; Revised 8/2/2023
+.81 .81 .81 .811Employees are eligible The Pay Equity Comparison Group is used to have their identify which employees should be used when comparing pay increased if their pay is found to be outside their pay equity comparison group

+'''

+purposes

+'''

-- .811 The Pay Equity Comparison Group is used to identify which employees should be used when comparing pay for pay equity purposes and is comprised of employees performing similar work.
-(See Appendix 217.8). - .812 Pay equity does not mean the employee's new pay rate will be equal to the pay of everyone within the comparison group.
-Pay differences within the group may still exist because of bona fide factors such as seniority, merit increases, education, experience, and/or training. - .813 Pay equity is not an increase available to reward exemplary performance, qualifications, education, or other employee achievements, nor is it a tool to increase employee pay when responsibility level or workload increase.
+- .811 Have received a Proficient rating on their two (2) most recent Semi-Annual Reviews; and - -812 Have completed their new hire probation; or, complete any relevant promotional probation period to receive a full adjustment. - .8121 When an employee is initially promoted, a differential of up totwo steps (or the equivalent if an employee is subject to an open range pay chart) will be allowed between the employee's salary and the relevant pay equity comparison group.
+After promotional probation is completed, the pay equity adjustment will be completed.
+Probational employees will beincluded in determining the pay equity adjustment. - .813 Have received no disciplinary action (written reprimand, suspension, demotion) within six (6) months is comprised of the most previous pay review (see 217.83). - Pay equity adjustments will calculated by a method determined by Human Resources and communicated to the departments (seeemployees performing similar work.
+(See Appendix 217.8). - .82 .812, Determining the Pay Equity Comparison Group).
+Pay equity does not mean the employee's new pay rate will be equal to the pay of everyone within the comparison group; pay.
+Pay differences within the group may still exist because of bona fide factors such as seniority, merit increases, education, experience, and/or training.

+Departments should review whether any.813 Pay equity is not an increase available to reward exemplary performance, qualifications, education, or other employee achievements, nor is it a tool to increase employee pay when responsibility level or workload increase.